-People with disabilities are frequently criticized, blamed and shamed when they do not evacuate during a mandatory evacuation.
-This refusal or inability to evacuate is sometimes a response to a lack of disaster-related programs and services and other public policy failures.
-People may choose to shelter in place because they lack actionable information about when to evacuate, how to evacuate, and where to go.
+People with disabilities are frequently criticized, blamed and shamed when they do not evacuate during [N]otifications and warnings are frequently not accessible to people who are Deaf even if captioning or interpreters are provided, because often captions and interpreting is blocked from being seen on screen.

+evacuate, and where to go.
 For instance, notifications and warnings are frequently not accessible to people who are Deaf even if captioning or interpreters are provided., because often captions and interpreting is blocked from being seen on screen.

-Alerts direct people with disabilities to shelter in place or direct them to environments that may be too loud, lack privacy or lack an accessible bathroom.
+Alerts direct people with disabilities to shelter in place because they lack actionable information about when to evacuate, how to shelter in place or direct them to environments that may be too loud, lack privacy or lack an accessible bathroom.
 Messages may instruct people with disabilities who need personal assistance that they must bring a personal assistant with them.
 However, they may not be able to afford an assistant at that time or may not have a personal assistant available for an unspecified amount of time.
 Conversely, people with disabilities referred to most "special needs" shelters are often only allowed to have one family member stay with them.
-This requires parents with disabilities who have more than one child to separate from them, risking loss of custody to child protective services.
+This requires parents with disabilities who have more than one child to separate from them, risking loss of custody to child protective a mandatory evacuation.
+This refusal or inability to evacuate is sometimes a response to a lack of disaster-related programs and services and other public policy failures.
+People may choose to services.
 In addition, people with disabilities may harbor a distrust of government because of lack of access to and discrimination by government programs and services in the past.
+Recommendation: NCD recommends that the Federal Communications Commission (FCC) reestablish their Emergency Access Advisory Committee to establish effective communication access requirements for alerts, warnings and notification, including provision of American Sign Language and other existing and new assistive technology.
+These guidelines should be developed in consultation and collaboration with DOJ, applying the requirements for equal effective communication access.
+Implementation should include monitoring and enforcement by the FCC and the Department of Justice.